Car Rental in Malta: Age Rules, Left-Hand Traffic and What to Expect

 Renting a car in Malta means driving on the left, navigating roundabouts constantly, and deciding whether to take the Gozo ferry.
 Here's what you need to know.

-Malta drives on the left — a legacy of British rule that catches many European visitors off guard.
-Beyond that, it’s a very small island (27 km end to end) with no toll roads, no motorways worth naming, and a driving culture that’s best described as assertive.
-A rental car is genuinely useful here, but you don’t need it for every itinerary.
-This guide explains when it makes sense and what to watch out for.
+Malta drives on the left — a legacy of British rule that catches a lot of European visitors off guard.
+Beyond that, it’s a very small island (about 27 km end to end) with no toll roads, no real motorways, mostly manual-transmission fleets, and a driving culture that’s best described as assertive.
+A rental car is genuinely useful here, but you don’t need one for every itinerary.
+This guide covers when it’s worth it and what actually trips people up.

 Do you need a rental car in Malta?

 Malta is small enough that taxis and buses cover the main tourist circuit — Valletta, Sliema, Mdina, the Blue Grotto.
-The public bus network is affordable but slow and can get crowded in summer.
+The public bus network is affordable but slow, and it gets crowded in summer.

-- You’re visiting Gozo (the ferry takes cars, and the island needs one)
+• You’re visiting Gozo (the ferry takes cars, and Gozo genuinely needs one)

-For a short city-based stay in Valletta or Sliema, you probably don’t need one.
+For a short city-based stay in Valletta or Sliema, you probably don’t need one — parking and the CVA charge below make a car more hassle than help for that kind of trip.

 Left-hand traffic: what to know

 Malta drives on the left, same as the UK, Ireland, Cyprus and a handful of other countries.
-The steering wheel is on the right side of the car.
-If you’re from continental Europe or North America, this takes a day to feel natural — particularly at roundabouts and when turning.
+The steering wheel sits on the right side of the car, and most of the rental fleet is manual — ask specifically for an automatic if you need one, and book it in advance since they’re a smaller share of the fleet.
+If you’re from continental Europe or North America, left-hand driving takes about a day to feel normal, particularly at roundabouts and when pulling out of an empty junction (that’s the moment people drift back to the right without noticing, not the busy roundabouts).

 Key points:

-Don’t try to drive into Valletta’s narrow streets.
-The roads are designed for pedestrians and the occasional delivery van.
+Either way, don’t try to nose a rental car into Valletta’s narrow interior streets.
+They’re built for pedestrians and the occasional delivery van, not tourists with a hire car.

 Average car rental prices in Malta (2026)